sheetaljgowda/Star_wars_data/sql_to_build_dashboard.md

 Education varchar(1000)
 );
 ```
+## Execute these statements in Terminal

+Note:
-You need to replace <account_name> with the name of your Snowflake account
+You need to replace <account_name> with the name of your Snowflake account.
 You would need to replace <path_to_local_file> with the actual path to the star_wars_characters.csv file on your local machine

 ``` terminal